TEE Icon Transparent (1)

 What is an opportunity space?

 Opportunity spaces are areas of research that we believe are ripe for breakthroughs.
-They are defined by our Programme Directors, and must be highly consequential for society, under-explored relative to its potential impact, and ripe for new talent, perspectives, or resources to change what’s possible.
+They are defined by our Programme Directors, and must be highly consequential for society, under-explored relative to their potential impact, and ripe for new talent, perspectives, or resources to change what’s possible.

 Core beliefs